 \section{INTRODUCTION}

 The human dimension information plays a significant role in efficient building energy-saving and comfortable indoor environments \citep{RUEDA2020106966,SUN2020109965}.
 Recent studies showed that control strategies based on occupancy information can save building energy by approximately 20$-$45$\%$, and improve thermal comfort by 29.1$\%$ \citep{PANG2020115727}.
-In particular, occupancy information ensures a closed-loop feedback strategy \citep{RN475} to control building Heating, Ventilation, and Air-Conditioning (HVAC) and lighting systems.
+Occupancy information ensures a closed-loop feedback strategy \citep{RN475} to control building heating, ventilation, and air-conditioning (HVAC) and lighting systems.

-Vision-based occupancy detection has recently become a hot research topic to obtain accurate and robust occupancy information in buildings \citep{SUN2020109965,choi2021review}.
-Vision-based methods usually capture images/videos from cameras, and then apply image processing, video analysis, and deep learning technologies to sense people in buildings.
+Vision-based occupancy detection to obtain accurate and robust occupancy information in buildings has recently become a hot research topic \citep{SUN2020109965,choi2021review}.
+Vision-based methods usually capture images/videos using cameras, and then apply image processing, video analysis, and deep learning technologies to sense people in buildings.
 These methods are mainly divided into three categories: body, face, and head detection.
 Head detection has been the perceived center point of people detection in complex indoor scenes.
 The limitations of body and face detection methods have gradually been exposed.
 Specifically, body detection methods extract the body features for recognition, which suffers from inter-class and intra-class occlusions \citep{RN609,choi2021application}.
-Face detection methods rely on facial features, but fail when the person to be detected is turned backward \citep{ISI:000604225500001}.
+Face detection methods rely on facial features ; these mothods fail when the person to be detected is not facing the camera.
 Compared with the former two methods, head detection has a wider range of applications because human heads are visible and reliable in complex indoor scenes.
-In particular, indoor occupancy detection methods in buildings \citep{trivedi2020occupancy,RN475,SUN2022111593} focus on the head part instead of the whole human body on account of the severe occlusion.
+Indoor occupancy detection methods in buildings \citep{trivedi2020occupancy,RN475,SUN2022111593} focus on the head part instead of the whole human body on account of the severe occlusion.